AdaCore/training_material/courses/rust_essentials/030_types_and_values/02_variables.rst

   // We are binding the name "apples" to the value 5 let apples = 5;

-  // We are binding the name "name" to the value "Alice" let name = "Alice";
+  // We are binding the name "person" to the value "Alice" let person = "Alice";

 -------------------------------------
 By Default, Variables are Immutable